 For some people with early stage unresectable, intrahepatic or perihilar cancers, removing the liver and bile ducts and then transplanting a donor liver may be an effective and potentially curative treatment option.
 Patients should be evaluated at a major cancer center with a liver transplant team of physicians that has significant experience in performing the procedure.

 Systemic treatment is any substance that travels through the bloodstream, reaching and affecting cells all over the body.
 Systemic therapy is used in 3 settings.

-- Adjuvant systemic therapy is used after curative surgery for early stage cancers to reduce the risk of recurrence.6
+- Adjuvant systemic therapy is used after surgery for early stage cancers to reduce the risk of recurrence.6

 - Neoadjuvant systemic therapy can be used to “shrink” the cancer prior to surgery to increase the likelihood of successful surgery or liver transplantation.14

 - Systemic therapy is used to control symptoms and prolong survival in individuals unable to undergo surgical removal of their cancer.

 Traditionally systemic treatment consisted mainly of chemotherapy with Gemzar (gemcitabine) and cisplatin but increasingly consists of precision cancer medicines and immunotherapy administered alone or in combinations to target specific cancer driving genetic mutations.5,6 Systemic treatment is the standard of care for individuals with advanced stage or recurrent CCA.

 FOLFOX Second-Line Treatment for Advanced Biliary Tract Cancer